 GSIs can hold office hours in 210, 220, and 310 Jacobs Hall during our general operating hours, when the rooms are not otherwise occupied.
 Please check the building schedule, then contact Amy Dinh with your reqested time (note that office hours have non-exclusive use of classroom space).

-Brainstorming and lo-fi prototyping materials, such as post-it notes, scissors, markers, and tape, are available for all classes to use and can be located in the 310 Jacobs back closet.
+Brainstorming and lo-fi prototyping materials, such as post-it notes, scissors, markers, and tape, are available for use by all classes.
+Materials are located on rolling metal carts in all three of the teaching studios (210, 220, and 310 Jacobs).

 Students and instructors with Maker Passes can also purchase prototyping and fabrication materials from the Jacobs Hall material store; some materials, such as the Type A 3D printer filament and LED lights, are provided free of charge to Maker Pass holders.